onflow/hybrid-custody-scaffold/README.md

 You now have a running emulator instance with all project contracts deployed to `emulator-account`.
 We know this is the account where contracts were deployed because of our `deployments` field in our [flow.json](./flow.json) file:

-> :information_source: These contracts are not deployed to a single contract on testnet/mainnet, but are done so here
-> for the sake of simplicity.
-Refer to contract aliases for contract deployment addresses.

 ```json
 {
     "deployments": {